finos/rune-dsl/README.md

 - **Syntax**
 - **Code Generators** (by default: [Java](https://www.oracle.com/java/))

 The model for the financial industry domain is written using the syntax provided by the Rosetta DSL, but exists separately from this repository.
-The *ISDA Common Domain Model*, or simply *CDM*, is the first live application of the Rosetta DSL to create such model, applied to the financial markets for Derivatives (see below).
+The *ISDA Common Domain Model*, or simply *CDM* (see [documentation](https://portal.cdm.rosetta-technology.io/modeldoc/documentation.html#the-isda-common-domain-model)), is the first live application of the Rosetta DSL to create such model, applied to the financial markets for Derivatives (see below).

 The key idea behind Rosetta is that financial markets presently have two unappealing characteristics in support of electronic data representation: